beamtic/humanize/README.md

 **Bash** scripts must use the standard **#!/bin/sh** shebang in addition to the **.sh** file extension.
 The shebang will point to _System Shell_ that is preffered in the distribution.

 # Moving away from bash
-Bash is useful to chain system commands and execute things in order, so I am not planning on moving away from it entirely.
+Bash is useful to chain system commands and execute things in order, so we should not move away from it entirely.
 It clearly has its uses.
-In Python, you will need to call system commands via _os.system(cmd)_, and in PHP you need to use _shell_exec()_, so while bash is useful for basic chaining of commands, it is not very practical for more complex stuff.
+In Python, you will need to call commands via _os.system(cmd)_, and likewise, in PHP you need to use _shell_exec()_, so while scripting languages are much better, bash is still best for basic chaining of commands.

+Bash also has compatibility issues.
+We probably broadly refer to it as bash scripting, but there are other shells in use as well, and not all of them are compatible.

-Complex stuff is probably best done purely in Python, or perhaps even by using a Python helper script.
-For example, regular expressions can be very tough to make using _sed_ in bash, and stuff that require complex use of regular expressions are therefor probably better handled in other scripting languages.
-In addition, a simple task such as expanding the tilde (~) character used in path names is very complex in pure bash, and should probably be avoided in favor of helper scripts.
-Most of us will likely think of tilde as a "shortcut" to the home directory, but it is also used for other purposes, such as getting home directories for other users I.e. (~otherUserName/Path), and it might also appear in file names on rare occasion.
+Complex stuff is probably best done purely in Python, or perhaps even by using a bash script in combination with a Python _helper script_.

+Regular expressions can be very tough to make using _sed_ in bash, and stuff that require complex use of regular expressions is therefor better handled in other scripting languages.
+In addition, a simple task such as expanding the tilde (**~**) character used in path names is very complex in pure bash, and should be avoided in favor of _helper scripts_.
+Most of us will likely think of tilde as a "shortcut" to the _home directory_ of the calling user, but it is also used for other purposes, such as linking to the home directories for other users I.e. (**~otherUserName/Path**), and it might also appear in file names on rare occasion.

-While safe solutions might exist in pure bash, it is best to use a more robust scripting language for the sanity of other people who might work on the scripts.
+While safe solutions might exist in pure bash, for the sanity of other people who might work on the scripts, it is best to use a more robust scripting language.
+Another problem is, having "large" functions that deal with hacking around issues in bash is just going to take up room in your scripts, making them harder to understand.

-Bash is useful to "chain" system commands, but it is brutal when it comes to basic conditional execution, tilde expansion, loops and reguler expression use with sed.
-Please avoid making too complex ligic in bash scripts.
+Bash is useful to run system commands in order, and basic conditionals, but it is brutal when it comes to more complex stuff, including tilde expansion, some conditional execution, loops and reguler expression use with sed.
+Please avoid making too complex logic in bash scripts.

 # Issues with bash
 In bash, even writing a simple if statement can be a nightmare to someone unfamilier with the syntax.
-Comparing int values seem to be plain broken in some cases, and when you compare strings contained in variables, you need to remember to use double quotes areound your variables.
+Comparing numbers seem to be plain broken in some cases (bash variables are untyped), and when we compare strings contained in variables, we need to remember to use double quotes areound the variables.

 I.e:
 ```
-  if \[ "$some_var" = "$other_var" \]
+  if [ "$some_var" = "$other_var" ]
   then
     printf '\n  The variables matched!\n\n'
   fi
 ```
-Note that even the **space** characters are needed for the block to work.
+Note that even the **space** characters is needed for the _i block_ to work.
 If you forgot a space, the statement would be broken.
 Now, compare this insanity to the syntax in your favorite scripting language, in my case this is PHP:

 ```
   if ($some_var == $other_var ) {